chocolatey/choco/docs/generated/HelpersInstallChocolateyShortcut.md

 Accept Pipeline Input? | false

 ###  -PinToTaskbar
 OPTIONAL - Pin the new shortcut to the taskbar.
+Available in 0.9.10+.

 Property               | Value
 ---------------------- | -----